-Columbia Gas Transmission Corp., a subsidiary of NiSource Inc., launched an open season last week to offer existing and potential shippers expanded firm natural gas storage and transportation services in its eastern markets, primarily Maryland, New Jersey, Pennsylvania and Virginia.
+Columbia Gas Transmission Corp., a subsidiary of NiSource Inc., launched an open season this week to offer existing and potential shippers expanded firm natural gas storage and transportation services in its eastern markets, primarily Maryland, New Jersey, Pennsylvania and Virginia.
 The open season will run through Aug.
 15.

 Depending on the outcome of the open season, Columbia said it may develop 16.4 Bcf of new storage capacity with a daily delivery capability of 270,000 Dth/d in its eastern market area.
 The projected in-service date for the storage expansion would be spring 2009 for injection, and winter 2009-2010 for withdrawal, the Fairfax, VA-based pipeline company noted.